Du Ruisseau station: Origin of name

-Du Ruisseau takes its name from nearby Boulevard Du Ruisseau, located in the heart of the subdivision.
+Du Ruisseau takes its name from nearby Boulevard Du Ruisseau, named for a stream (ruisseau) that formerly flowed through the area.

 Prior to the modernization of the Deux-Montagnes Line, between 1993 and 1995, this area was served by the now defunct Monkland station, located some 700 m further west at the O'Brien Avenue level crossing.
-It was intended that Line 2 be extended at this end.
-The proposed Bois-Franc metro station could have been intermodal with the former Monkland station.

 Location

 The station is located at 3735 Henri-Bourassa Boulevard West, between Jules-Poitras Boulevard and Dutrisac Street, just west of Autoroute 15 exit # 3 in Saint-Laurent on the border with Cartierville.
 It is located about one kilometre from the Bois-de-Boulogne station on the Saint-Jérôme line.

+Facilities

+The station is built at grade, and features two enclosed side platforms along the tracks, with platform screen doors.
+Each platform features an entrance ticket hall located below platform level, at the west end on the south (inbound) platform and at the east end on the north (outbound) platform.
+The centre of the platforms are connected by a cross-under.

+The station is equipped with elevators between the entrances and the platforms, and between the platforms and the cross-under.

+The south entrance opens onto a plaza on the north side of Henri-Bourassa Boulevard, while the north entrance leads to an extensive park-and-ride lot between the boulevard and the expressway.

+To improve circulation between the nearby neighbourhoods that are separated by the multiple transportation corridors, the station project included the construction of a pedestrian and cyclist underpass underneath the tracks just west of the station.